 - 1 teaspoon vanilla extract

-- Using a hand mixer beat cream cheese and butter in a large bowl until well mixed.
+- Using a hand mixer beat cream cheese and butter in a medium bowl until well mixed.

 - Add confectioner’s sugar and beat well until completely smooth and fluffy.